Kenyans protest house demolitions amid virus restrictions

-NAIROBI, Kenya (AP) — Hundreds of protesters in Kenya blocked one of Nairobi’s major highways with burning tires to protest government demolitions of the homes of more than 7,000 people and the closure of a major food market.
+NAIROBI, Kenya (AP) — Hundreds of protesters in Kenya blocked one of Nairobi’s major highways with burning tires to protest government demolitions of the homes of more than 7,000 people and the closure of an adjacent food market.

 Police used teargas and water cannons on the protesters, who then looted shops and parked cars.